JasperSurmont/rs-drop-emulator/README.md

-# Runescape 3 Drop emulator
+# Runescape 3 Drop simulator

 A discord bot that simulates drops.
 The goal is that the user can input a variety of variables that have an influence on the droprate